Social Tech

 My role

-Product / UX Design & Strategy
+Product / UX Strategy

 The team

-Project Manager, Chief Experience Officer, and myself
+Project Manager, Chief Experience Officer, Senior UX Strategist

 OVERVIEW